 In many instances, patients receive part of their care at the University of Michigan Comprehensive Cancer Center and other therapy from their private physicians in medical facilities close to where they live.

 U-M has joined forces with a group of community hospitals and physician practices to enhance patient care.
-See the University of Michigan Cancer Center Network and University of Michigan Radiation Oncology Network Off Campus facilities webpages for more information about locations, physicians and specialty services provided.
+See the Michigan Medicine Partnerships and Affiliations and Radiation Oncology Network webpages for more information about locations, physicians and specialty services provided.

 Your primary care and/or referring physician is an important partner in your care and will provide health history and insight about your situation that are vital in the cancer treatment planning process.
 Communication between your private physician and UMCCC staff are important before, during and following cancer therapy.